SHP Rising Star Awards

 Past Rising Stars winners collecting their trophies at Safety & Health Expo

-“When I’m judging the nominations I will be looking for individuals who have clearly demonstrated the right attitude and dedication to succeed.
+“When I’m judging the nominations I am looking for individuals who have clearly demonstrated the right attitude and dedication to succeed.
 From responding to challenges in the right manner and putting in the hard work and the sacrifice to better themselves and their organisations.
 I firmly believe the SHP Rising Star Awards showcase those who have demonstrated the potential and ability to be great, to become a future leader within the profession.

 “When you look at past finalists, they have all demonstrated an ability to succeed within their role and have gone further by being involved in various industry schemes and projects.
 If you then look at the winners, they have demonstrated that they have a clear passion for the profession.
 That they really care for their employees and have put so much effort and hard work into helping the employees they are responsible for be healthy and safe at work and the organisations to which they belong succeed.
 For me they are people that inspire me and remind me how great this profession is.”